FranklinLeong/dexterity_assessment_CL/README.md

 ## How to use the project

 Just make sure to have the libraries mentioned below installed on your environment before running the cells in the jupyter notebook.
+To pull the data files, please use lfs by typing `git lfs pull`.

 ## Libraries
 In this project the following libraries were used :